nf-core/website/src/content/docs/contributing/modules.md

 mv modules/nf-core/<module>/main.nf.test modules/nf-core/<module>/tests/
 ```

+- If your module needs a `nextflow.config` file to run (e.g. for `ext.args` specification), create or copy this to the tests directory

 - Open the `main.nf.test` file and change the path for the script to a relative path `../main.nf`

 ```diff title="main.nf.test"